 Challenging part of a setup and haunting ground for every guitar player is getting a good tuning stability when using a tremolo system.
 Personally, I’m a big fan of the Fender Tremolo unit in floating position: that’s where the Strat sound comes from (for my ears, at least).

-An old-but-gold tip: once your bridge is set, stretch completely your strings or the tremolo will do it for you during your very next performance and without asking your permission.
+An old-but-gold tip: if you’d like to use the bridge in floating position, take your time to stretch completely your strings or the tremolo will do it for you during your very next performance and without asking your permission.
 This step alone will sensibly reduce the chances of going out of tune.
 Here the how-to.